microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ### Migrating a "Classic" Pipeline definition

+1. The Accessibility Insights task no longer requires extra Azure DevOps permissions to work
-1. The "Azure Repos Connection" option has been removed.
-If you previously created a Service Connection specifically for this task, you should delete it under your Azure DevOps Project's "Service Connections" settings.
+    - There is no longer an option for "Azure Repos Connection".
+If you previously specified a Service Connection using this option, and that Service Connection was created solely for use with this pipeline, you should delete it in your Azure DevOps Project's "Service Connections" settings.
+    - If you did not previously specify an "Azure Repos Connection", it likely means that the default Azure DevOps Build Service account for your Azure DevOps project has been granted the `repo:write` permission for this repository.
+You should audit for this and remove that permission if it is not required by other tasks.
 2. The options related to specifying which site to scan have moved underneath a new "Hosting Mode" option to make it more clear which ones can be used together.
     - If you previously specified a "Site Directory", select the `staticSite` "Hosting Mode"
         - The "Site Directory", "Localhost Port" and "Scan URL Relative Path" task inputs now appear only when `staticSite` is selected